luolinlin1201/Im00_im00/content/en/post/introduction.md

 description: "A brief introduction about my personal experience."
 featured_image: "/images/Linlin.jpg"
 tags: ["introduction"]
-title: "Who is Linlin?
+title: "Who am I?
 Why did I build this website?"
 ---
 Hey, I am Linlin Luo from China.
 Three years ago, I moved to Amsterdam for my studies.
 One day, I came across an experienced software engineer showcasing his personal website on social media.
 Despite having no prior experience with HTML, I decided to give it a try.
 Taking on challenging tasks gives me a sense of accomplishment.
 I believe life is an adventure, and the joy lies in tackling challenges and trying new things.